<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=998375496925788&amp;ev=PageView&amp;noscript=1">

 Acuity Menu

-You’ve decided that Localising and Personalising your brand’s advertising is crucial to the success of your network.
+As a multi-location national brand with local partners, you’ve decided that Localising and Personalising your brand’s advertising is crucial to the success of your network, whether branches, retailers, dealers, franchisees, venues, affiliates or other channel partners.

-And you’ve experienced some of the obstacles to Effective Retailer Marketing.
+And you’ve probably experienced some of the obstacles to Effective Local Marketing.

-But have you considered an online asset management solution, to bring your local marketing to life?
+But have you considered an distributed marketing strategy and some kind of online SAAS platform solution, to bring your local marketing to life?

-We’ve spent the last ten years working with some of the biggest brands who are using the best software solutions on the market.
-We see, every day, just how efficient and cost-effective a great tool combined with an engaging agency team can be.
+We’ve spent the last fifteen years working with some of the world's biggest brands who are using the best software solutions on the market.
+We see, every day, just how efficient and cost-effective a great platform combined with an engaging agency team can be.

 Basically, you have two key options:

 You spend a lot of money creating the assets that makes your national advertising and marketing work so well.
-With a DAM portal you can make them available for your retailers too.
+With an Asset Library you can make them available for your local partners too.
 It’s a great way to keep their marketing consistent with yours and helps prevent them from sourcing or creating off-brand, off-message activity.
 All file types - images, video, audio - can be accommodated and because it’s centrally managed it means that you can keep it constantly up-to-date.

-You could even run an artwork ordering service on the DAM for work to be produced offline.
+You could even run an artwork ordering service on the Asset Library for work to be produced offline.

-These portals can do everything that a DAM does, but will allow your retailers to plan, personalise and localise them, via templated assets.
+These portals can do everything that an Asset Library does, but will allow your local partners to plan, personalise and localise them, via templated assets.
 It makes local marketing so much more achievable, whatever the skill level of the local manager.

-The choice depends very much on your own marketing landscape, but the benefits of a MAM to those brands with a broad spectrum of local outlets cannot be over-estimated.
+The choice depends very much on your own marketing landscape, but the benefits of a Local Marketing Hub to those brands with a broad spectrum of local partners cannot be over-estimated.
 It’s worth listing them, one-by-one.

 1. Multi-channeled.

-It wasn’t that long ago that the original MAM systems could only spit out a simple bit of Direct Mail, but the world has of course changed.
-As quickly as your national marketing opportunities have grown, the best MAM systems have kept pace.
-It’s now possible to have templated materials available for your retailers for all channels, including those digital ones that they are crying out for.
+It wasn’t that long ago that the original Local Marketing Hubs could only spit out a simple bit of Direct Mail, but the world has of course changed.
+As quickly as your national marketing opportunities have grown, the best Local Marketing Hubs have kept pace.
+It’s now possible to have templated materials available for your local partners for all channels, including those digital ones that they are crying out for.

 2. Personalised and localised.

-Your retailers will be able to access the templates and create their own, locally relevant marketing materials, and personalise them in as many ways as you allow them to.
+Your local partners will be able to access the templates and create their own, locally relevant marketing materials, and personalise them in as many ways as you allow them to.
 They could create their own price points, offers, event promos, awareness campaign.
 In fact, their marketing could be as sophisticated as your brands’ national marketing.
-Digital and Google Display, Facebook, Email, Print, OOH…every channel is available for templating.
-The time and money saved with this type of marketing automation actually makes the cost of implementing a MAM system seem pretty insignificant.
+Digital Display, Facebook, Email, Print, OOH…every channel is available for templating.
+The time and money saved with this type of marketing automation actually makes the cost of implementing a Local Marketing Hub seem pretty insignificant.

 3. Planning.

 We all know that a well-considered and carefully-implemented marketing plan is the only real way to succeed, but this is an area where most local marketers really struggle.
-The best MAM systems will include a proper planning tool, where the retailer can map out their marketing for the next month, quarter or year..
-And the module can even be pre-loaded by the brand with exemplar media plans that show likely outcomes versus spend… a real boon for retailers that often need that kind of help.
+The best Local Marketing Hubs will include a proper planning tool, where your local partners can map out their marketing for the next month, quarter or year..
+And the module can even be pre-loaded by the brand with exemplar media plans that show likely outcomes versus spend… a real boon for local partners that often need that kind of help.

 4. Budgeting.

-Having a Budgeting module included with your MAM system adds even more professionalism to your retailers’ marketing.
+Having a Budgeting module included with your Local Marketing Hub adds even more professionalism to your local partners’ marketing.
 For them to be able to plan their spend and to see where the ROIs are strongest has to be a good thing.
-And, if you operate any co-funded advertising with your retailers, it’s essential that everybody has visibility on where the spend levels sit.
+And, if you operate any co-funded advertising with your local partners, it’s essential that everybody has visibility on where the spend levels sit.

 4. Targeting.